KaziMotiour/Burger-Builder-with-React-and-Redux/README.md

 Copyright (c) 2020-3020 Kazi Motiour Rahman

-o Through This Site Then You Will Know About This Site Prop
+Go Through This Site Then You Will Know About This Site Prop